 Their overhead percentage is 30 percent.
 In other words, 30 percent of the sale from each item goes into covering the operating costs of their business.

-Now that we’ve got all those pesky costs and expenses covered, the next step is to decide how much you want to mark up your products.
+Now that we’ve got all those pesky costs and expenses covered, the next step is to decide how much you want to mark up your products, also known as cost-plus pricing.
 Your markup is your profit, so it’s important that your markup is enough for you to make further investments in your business, pay yourself, pay off debt, and cover your taxes.

 You can approach your markup one of two ways:

 - Set a dollar amount for how much you want to earn on top of your costs for each product.
 If you make your products yourself, think of this as how much you earn to make the product.